 2. Patrick Fannon’s Spine Angle Lesson

 In this video PGA Teaching Professional Patrick Fannon discusses one of golfs biggest myths, “picking your head up”.
 Patrick explains that it is not head movement that causes the golfer to top the ball, but instead coming out of your spine angle.
-Patrick uses a chair to help demonstrate the point and provides an easy drill to work on this movement.
+He uses a chair to help demonstrate the point and provides an easy drill to work on this movement.

 Patrick uses a chair to help demonstrate the point and provides an easy drill to work on this movement.